Apple Hill: Background

 In the early 1960s, a pear blight encouraged growers in and around Camino, CA to switch their production to apples.
-Gene Bolster, who was an apple grower; Dick Bethell, El Dorado county's pomology specialist and farm advisor; Ed Delfino, the county's agricultural commissioner; and Bob Tuck, a retired army officer, organized what is known today as the Apple Hill Growers Association.
+Gene Bolster, who was an apple grower; Dick Bethell, El Dorado county's pomology specialist and farm advisor; Ed Delfino, the county's agricultural commissioner; and Bob Tuck, a retired army office, organized what is known today as the Apple Hill Growers Association.

 Starting a mission

 The team started in mid-June 1964.
 They had finished preparing everything in August for the first press picnic.
 The picnic consisted of each Apple Hill family hosting a meal for some of the press members.
 Many of these press members became close friends.
 The growers also produced 50,000 paper litter bags that were passed out at the state fair.
 They offered 2 pounds of free apples to anybody who brought a bag with them on an Apple Hill visit.

 Apple Hill consisted of 16 original ranches, eventually growing to 55 ranches including Christmas tree growers, and wineries, vineyards, a microbrewery, and a spa.
 In 2001, more than 9,300 tons of apples and 2,494 tons of pears were produced by local growers.